 It’s an “Investment”

-The Value of Planning Ahead and Budgeting
+The Value of Planning and Budgeting

 If you don’t have the cash on hand for the large purchase, you’re going to have to do some forecasting.
 Going into credit card debt or taking out a massive loan to get something bigger, shinier, or cooler is not a good plan.

-If your budget is good enough, you can even purchase the item now with a 0% APR credit card and pay it off before the interest rate kicks in.
+If your budget is good enough, you can purchase the item now with a 0% APR credit card and pay it off before the interest rate kicks in.
 But be careful.

 Read and understand the fine print.